SPDR S&P Metals & Mining ETF

 Investment Risk Disclosure

-Volatility Risk: XME exhibits elevated volatility risk, with a Beta of 1.53 indicating it is 53% more volatile than the broader market.
-This is further evidenced by a substantial one-year maximum drawdown of -20.84%, highlighting its susceptibility to significant price swings during market downturns.
+Volatility Risk: XME exhibits significant volatility risk, with a beta of 1.53 indicating it is approximately 53% more volatile than the broader market.
+This elevated sensitivity is further evidenced by a substantial one-year maximum drawdown of -19.74%, underscoring the potential for considerable price swings during market downturns.

 FAQs